 Job Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that private investigator and detective positions were projected to grow at an average pace of 5% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that private investigator and detective positions were projected to grow at faster than average pace of 8% from 2018-2028.
 Candidates with experience and knowledge of computers should have good opportunities.
-Private investigators and detectives earned a median salary of $45,610 in May 2015.
+Private investigators and detectives earned a median salary of $50,090 in May 2018.

 Special investigators gather and examine financial records, as well as conduct background checks to find clues and useful information.
 They prepare reports on findings to show their clients.
 They might send evidence to be analyzed through a variety of laboratory tests.
 In some cases, they communicate with other investigators or law enforcement agencies.
 Occasionally, a special investigator will be called upon to testify in cases that go to court.